-Evolutionarily the purpose of feeling guilt is to seek to recognize, repair and apologize for a fault committed, in order to restore our social value and become part of a system of relationships.
+Evolutionarily the purpose of feeling guilt is to seek to recognize, repair, and apologize for a fault committed, to restore our social value, and become part of a system of relationships.

 However, just as there are people who may not experience it, there are others who do not tolerate their experience and not only catastrophize it, but anxiously rush to do whatever it takes in order not to feel it.
 What is it and what are the costs of being intolerant of guilt?

 What is guilt?

 A negative feeling that people experience when they evaluate that they have violated a social or personal norm or moral code.

 This is regardless of whether such a violation is real or perceived.

 Repentance (I wish I hadn't acted like this) and